feature-image

 ADVERTISEMENT

-Despite the emotional exchange between both stars, the game itself was a dramatic rollercoaster.
-The Los Angeles Lakers saw their nine-game winning streak come to an end in a 113-110 loss to the Pistons, in a contest that was defined by swings in momentum and clutch late‑game execution by Detroit.
+The game itself was a dramatic rollercoaster.
+The Los Angeles Lakers saw their nine-game winning streak come to an end in a 113-110 loss to the Pistons, who had a clutch late‑game execution.

 After falling behind at times, the Lakers battled back, with Doncic leading the way with 32 points, seven rebounds and six assists, while LeBron nearly posted a triple-double with 12 points, nine rebounds and 10 assists.
 However, it was the Pistons’ Daniss Jenkins, who erupted for a career-high 30 points, including big baskets in the final minute, which gave Detroit the win.
 In the closing seconds, Doncic’s potential game-tying shot rimmed out, which kept Detroit’s lead and highlighted the game’s tense back-and-forth nature.